 Out of Africa

-It is well known that most speciation happens in Africa.
-This is because Africa is the only continent that is both warm and wet during ice ages.
-This thanks to a reduction of the world-wide evaporation and wind during ice ages, this makes much of South America a giant desert.
+It is well known that most recent speciation happens in Africa.
+This is because Africa is by far the largest area that is both warm and wet during ice ages.
+There is a worldwide reduction in evaporation and wind during ice ages, this makes much of South America a desert.
 So during ice ages, Africa alone can support the large ice-age breeding networks where evolutionary time occurs faster.
 Thus evolutionary time moves faster in Africa during ice ages, which amounted to some 92%± of the planet’s recent time judging from the ice core data.
 And over the past 2 million years there would have been some 18 ice ages.

 Then during warm ages, when the entire world can support large breeding populations, the (then) more advanced African varieties spread all over the world, mingling with the more primitive local populations.
 This would happen at the beginning of a giant surge in all populations worldwide among both humans and animals.

 Now this probably happened with humans to varying degrees in the 18 ice ages of the past 2 million years.
 Here we imagine nomadic proto-humans repeatedly wandered out of Africa in search of game.
 These each mingled with the less-advanced locals.
 And in general, and with many exceptions, the farther they roamed, the more advanced they were.
 And when they wandered ‘Out of Africa’ the slower evolving small networks outside of Africa were in general no competition for the African males who were about 5.5%± more evolved (1÷ 18 = 5.5%) than the old humanoids.
 And this has happened to some degree around 18 times over the past 2 million years.
 Here is why pretty much all the fossil evidence of early hominids found outside of Africa is for the most part an evolutionary dead end.